utilmeta/utype/docs/en/guide/func.md

 ```

-By default, a sequential variable-length argument ( `*args`) will receive a tuple ( `tuple`) whose elements are of unknown type, and when you use a type declaration on it, you’ll get a tuple whose elements are all of that type (that is `Tuple[<type>,...]`,).
-For example, in the `series` example, the parameter will get a tuple whose element is an integer int, and the key value variable length parameter ( `**kwargs`) will receive a dictionary ( `Dict[str, Any]`) whose key is a string type and whose value type is unknown by default.
-You will get a dictionary with a fixed value type ( `Dict[str, <type>]`), such as the example where the `mapping` parameter gets a dictionary with an integer value greater than or equal to zero or None.
+By default, `*args` will receive a tuple ( `tuple`) whose elements are of unknown type, but when you use a type annotation on it, you’ll get a tuple whose elements are all of that type (that is `Tuple[<type>,...]`,).
+In the above example, `series` will be `Tuple[int, ...]` in the function

+`**kwargs` will receive a dictionary ( `Dict[str, Any]`) by default. but when you use a type annotation on it, you will get a dictionary with a fixed value type ( `Dict[str, <type>]`), in the above example, `mapping` will gets a dictionary with an integer value greater than or equal to zero or `None`.

-And in the example, we see that when the incoming variable length parameter fails to complete the corresponding type conversion, it will throw a parsing error, which contains specific positioning information and failure reasons.
+And in the example, we see that when the input variable parameter fails to complete the corresponding type conversion, it will throw a parsing error, which contains specific positioning information and failure reasons.

-### Private parameter
+### Private parameters

-In function arguments, function arguments that begin with an underscore are called private arguments, which are characterized by
+In utype, function param that begin with an underscore ( `_` ) are called private parameter, which has following features

-* Does not participate in function resolution
+* Does not participate in function parsing
-* Cannot be passed as a key
+* Cannot be passed as a keyword
 * Will not appear in the API document generated by the function (not visible to the client)

-This condition is often used for
+This feature is often used for
-* When a function is provided for external calling, such as being called by an HTTP/RPC client, the client is often required to specify the name of the parameter to pass in, so the private parameter is invisible to the outside, and the page cannot be passed in by name
+* When a function is provided for external calling, such as being called by an HTTP/RPC client, the client is often required to specify the name of the parameter to pass in, so the private parameter is invisible to the outside, and cannot be passed in by name
-* When the function is called in the internal code, parameters can be passed directly in sequence.
+* When the function is called in the internal code, parameters can be passed directly in positional.
 In this case, private parameters can be passed in

 For example
 ```python